ewowi/StarDocs/docs/StarLeds/Effects.md

 StarLeds runs on [FastLED](https://github.com/FastLED/FastLED).
 FastLED's [documentation](http://fastled.io/docs/modules.html) has more information about the wide range of options available for programming LEDs.

-🚧

-## Genral Approaches to Creating an Effect
+## General Approaches to Creating an Effect

-🚧
+It is possible to program effects in many different ways.
+Sometimes it is easiest to simple loop through every pixel, and other times it is advantageous to draw objects to specific locations, without addressing every LED.
+These can also be combined.

 ## Effect Example